canonical/tailscale-snap/docs/manual-testing-playbook.md

 lxc exec $TAILSCALE_VM_1 -- tailscale cert $TAILSCALE_VM_1.$TAILNET_DOMAIN
 ```

-The above command fails with a permission denied error on attempting to open a file in the home directory.
+Output:

+> open ./tailscale-1.taild742dc.ts.net.crt.tmp2631737963: permission denied

-This is expected, and due to the strict confinement.
+This failure to create the cert file in the home directory is expected due to strict confinement.
 To workaround this, you can either output the cert files to stdout (this command should succeed):

 ```bash
 lxc exec $TAILSCALE_VM_1 -- tailscale cert --cert-file - --key-file - $TAILSCALE_VM_1.$TAILNET_DOMAIN
 ```

+Output:

+> -----BEGIN CERTIFICATE-----
+> MIIDmjCCAyCgAwIBAgISA9asmzuogjk4Nz3...

 Or to a file within the directories accessible by the snap (this command should also succeed):